Skip to main content

 What Is the Role of HPA Axis Crosstalk?

-The is a web of interconnected axes.
+The endocrine system is a web of interconnected axes.
 Alcohol’s effects are not confined to the HPG axis alone.
 It is also a potent activator of the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s primary stress response system.
 Alcohol consumption stimulates the release of corticotropin-releasing hormone (CRH) from the hypothalamus, leading to pituitary release of adrenocorticotropic hormone (ACTH) and subsequent adrenal release of cortisol.

 Elevated cortisol levels exert a direct suppressive effect on the male reproductive system at multiple levels: